bruno134/file-splitter/README.md

 ## Configuration Class
 ``withMarkers(Map<String, MarkerEnum> markers)`` - Define what are the file markers that represents a unique file result.

-``withThreadPool(Integer threadPool)`` - Define how many threads are going to be started at the process ``withMonitor(boolean monitor)`` Enable a monitor that identifies when all the tasks are finished and terminates the main process
+ ``withThreadPool(Integer threadPool)`` - Define how many threads are going to be started at the process.
+``withMonitor(boolean monitor)`` Enable a monitor that identifies when all the tasks are finished and terminates the main process